trikpachu/DDE/README.md

 For Examples of the respective methods, we refer to the projects [https://github.com/trikpachu/DDE](https://github.com/trikpachu/DDE).
 There you find a script for every use case along a dockerfile with every requirement.

+DDE is implemented as python pip pyckage in the PyPi library.
+To install it just use:
+`pip install deep_density_estimation`
 ## Requirements
 The package is tested for the following versions: